JanRombouts/dynamicswitches/README.md

 - demo_drawresponsecurve.py implements code to draw the response curve of X as function of X_T for different values of a.
 - demo_noisytransition.py implements a transition to high steady state for increasing X_T with noise (Langevin).
 It does this for a static and for a changing switch.
 It also shows the detection of the transition time.
-- demo_noisytransition_ssa.py implements a transition to high steady state for increasing X_T with using the Gillespie algorithm.
+- demo_noisytransition_ssa.py implements a transition to high steady state for increasing X_T using the Gillespie algorithm.
 - demo_frontpropagation.py shows the simulation of the spatial system.
 With a constant value of a, the front travels at a single speed.
 With a heterogeneity, the front slows down and gets stuck.
 The output picture shows snapshots of the fronts over time, and the front position as function of time.
 - demo_oscillation.py shows the oscillatory system without noise and with a time delay.
 - demo_oscillation_langevin.py shows the oscillatory system, Langevin version.
 A histogram of periods obtained by detecting threshold crossings is shown as well.